The Alternative Seminary

 PEACE ON EARTH AND THE POLITICS OF CHRISTMAS

-Saturday morning, December 10, 2011
+Saturday morning, December 5, 2015

 9:30 - 11:30 a.m.

 The celebration of Christmas is often wrapped in innocent, feel-good, Hallmark-card imagery.
 But in fact the biblical texts describing the coming of Jesus are making powerful assertions about the politics of the Bible that speak very much to our contemporary global crises.
-We will reflect on the “nativity narratives” in Gospels of Matthew and Luke to see how they express core biblical themes of justice and liberation.
-We will try to “un-domesticate” these tales of liberation and reflect on how they are truly challenging us in terms of our allegiance and our discipleship.
+We will reflect on the "nativity narratives" in the Gospels of Matthew and Luke to see how they express core biblical themes of justice and liberation.
+We will try to "un-domesticate" these tales of liberation and reflect on how they are truly challenging us in terms of our allegiance and our discipleship.
 A perfect event for Advent.
-A light breakfast will be served.
-A $5 donation is requested to cover costs(though if you can't pay, please feel free to come anyway!).

-If you are interested in participating, please contact Will O'Brien at 215-842-1790 wobrien@alternativeseminary.net by December 1, 2011.
+If you are interested in participating, please contact Will O'Brien at 215-842-1790 or wobrien@alternativeseminary.net by November 30.

 SPECIAL EVENTS